zhongpc/zhongpc.github.io/_pages/experience.md

 	* *Quantum Mechanics A*

 * Lecturer & Tutor as a part-time job to high school students, 2014 - 2017
-	* *Physics Olympiad: Mechanics, Electromagnetism, Optics*
+	* *Physics Olympics: Mechanics, Electromagnetism, Optics*